nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `LAST_CONTACTED_TIME` must contain both date and time and adhere to the `DD.MM.YYYY HHMM` format.
   -  eg. 1st October 2023, 10:00am will be written as `01.10.2023 1000`.
 * STATUS, if included, must be one of `NIL, Prospective, Active, Inactive, Claimant, Renewal` or blank.
-* This command clears the contact that is currently displayed via the `viewc` command.
+* This command may change the contact that is currently displayed via the `viewc` command, as detailed in the description for `viewc`.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**